nosqlbench/nosqlbench-docs/site/content/docs/reference/core_activity_parameters.md

 `threads=auto` : When you set `threads=auto`, it will set the number of threads to 10x the number of cores in your system.
 There is no distinction here between full cores and hardware threads.
-This is generally a reasonable number of threads to tap into the procesing power of a client system.
+This is generally a reasonable number of threads to tap into the processing power of a client system.

 `threads=__x` : When you set `threads=5x` or `threads=10x`, you will set